About Us

 Microorganisms from the collection are used for research and educational purposes at the University of Latvia and other academic institutions, as well as for commercial orders.
 MSCL is also involved in the educational process at the University of Latvia, with several students annually working on their bachelor's and master's theses based on the MSCL collection.

-MSCL, as an international depository authority under the Budapest Treaty, accepts bacteria, fungi (including yeasts), and plasmids in host cells, except for pathogenic microorganisms belonging to biological agent groups 3 and 4 for patenting.
+MSCL is also the coordinator of the national node of Latvia for MIRRI-ERIC.
+MSCL, as an international depositary authority under the Budapest Treaty, accepts bacteria, fungi (including yeasts), and plasmids in host cells, except for pathogenic microorganisms belonging to biological agent groups 3 and 4 for patenting.

 Services